Website is currently under development. Thank You

 Your human rights may be set out in your country’s constitution or public laws to create legally binding obligations for the state.

-As part of their human rights obligations, states must pass laws to protect human rights.
+As part of their human rights obligations, states must protect human rights.
 This means ensuring businesses or other people do not harm your rights.

 States have legal obligations under international human rights law.